habedi/cogitator/docs/api/tree_of_thoughts.md

-# cogitator.strategies.tree_of_thoughts
+# Tree of Thoughts

-Implementation of the Tree of Thoughts (ToT) prompting framework.
+Implementation of the tree of thoughts CoT framework from [this paper](https://arxiv.org/abs/2305.10601).

 ::: cogitator.strategies.tree_of_thoughts.TreeOfThoughts
     options: